 The basic rule in photography is controlling the lighting since photography is all about playing with the light.
 Assuming you’re taking a photo in the broad daylight, make sure the subject is facing the source of lighting.
 However, if the subject is facing the sun, you might want to diffuse the light a little bit by using an umbrella or some other properties that can offer controlled lighting.
 Over-exposure to lighting can affect your photos in a negative way.
 Similarly, too little light may result may lead to poor results in your photography.

 Have a Pair of Steady Hands

 Many photography enthusiasts find it difficult to steady their hands while taking pictures.
-The steadier are your hands, the better are the results.
-This is the reason why professional photographers use a tripod while taking pictures of subject that are likely to move during the shoot.
-However, a smart phone doesn’t require the use of a tripod when you’re clicking photos.
-It’s recommended that you should focus on the frame of your smart phone making sure the composition is right while clicking the button of your cell phone camera.
-Moreover, it’s a good practice to click the button a couple of times to secure your chances of coming up with a good photography.
+The steadier are your hands, the better the results.
+This is the reason why professional photographers use a tripod while taking pictures of subjects that are likely to move during the shoot.
+However, a smartphone doesn’t require the use of a tripod when you’re clicking photos.
+It’s recommended that you should focus on the frame of your smartphone making sure the composition is right while clicking the button of your cell phone camera.
+Moreover, it’s a good practice to click the button a couple of times to secure your chances of coming up with good photography.

 Post Process Your Pics

-Photography is an art which is best learned with gradual exposure, observation and practice.
-Smart phones offer plenty of opportunities for us to click many photos during the day and learn from our mistakes from time to time.
+Photography is an art that is best learned with gradual exposure, observation, and practice.
+Smartphones offer plenty of opportunities for us to click many photos during the day and learn from our mistakes from time to time.
 Happy clicking!